-USAA and Geico sell some of the best car insurance in Maryland, according to Bankrate’s research.
-State Farm and Progressive are also highly ranked based on our scoring credentials.
-If you own and drive a vehicle in Maryland, it is important to have an auto insurance policy to protect your finances and to comply with state laws.
+USAA and Geico sell some of the best car insurance policies in Maryland, according to Bankrate’s research.
+State Farm and Progressive are also highly ranked auto insurers based on our scoring credentials.
+If you own and drive a vehicle in Maryland, it is important to have an auto insurance policy to protect your finances and to comply with state regulations.

 Maryland drivers pay an average of $1,877 per year for full coverage car insurance, according to Bankrate’s 2021 study of quoted annual premiums.
-When shopping for the best auto insurance in Maryland, there are a variety of factors that will influence your coverage decisions, such as your age, marital status, employment, make and model of your vehicle and your driving history.
+When shopping for the best auto insurance in Maryland, there are more than a dozen rating factors that will influence how much you pay for coverage, such as your age, marital status, employment, make and model of your vehicle and your driving history.
 Our research may help you find an auto insurance company that fits your needs and budget.

 Best car insurance companies in Maryland

 Based on our extensive research and systematic scoring categories, Bankrate’s insurance editorial team has determined that USAA, Geico, State Farm and Progressive are among the best car insurance companies in Maryland.
 To begin our analysis, we first obtained current premium information from the major insurance providers in Maryland from Quadrant Information Services.

 We combined average premiums, third-party customer satisfaction scores and financial strength ratings, available coverages and discounts offered to assign each company a Bankrate Score.
 The scores are on a 0.0 to 5.0 scale.
 The higher the Bankrate Score, the better a company scored in each rating category.

 If you are looking for the best auto insurance company in Maryland, you might want to get quotes from these four major carriers:

 |Car insurance company||Bankrate Score||Average annual full coverage premium||J.D.
 Power customer satisfaction score|

 *Not officially ranked by J.D.
 Power due to eligibility restrictions